-As we can see in Figure 2, the 3600 has superior performance and better scalability in this test than the A57, it should be noted that the A57 suffers from a bottleneck when using all its processors for the task, which makes scalability growth flattened out.
-The second test run is Correlation, an Ops consists of performing a random double correlation (16384×1024).
-We see the results in Figure 3.
+As shown in Figure 2, the 3600 has superior performance and better scalability in this test than the A57.
+It should be noted that the A57 suffers from a bottleneck when using all of its processors for the task, which flattens out scalability growth.
+The second test run is Correlation, an Ops consisting of the performance of a random double correlation (16384×1024), the results of which can be found in Fig. 3.